shinsterneck/pdns/modules/geosqlbackend/README.md

 other records that are same across all geographic regions, there is no need to create the common ones again in all GeoSQL views.
 Simple create them once in the main domain (the real domain) and the differing entries in the .geosql suffixed view.
-This makes maintenance extremly easy and allows for any DNS resource record to be used with GeoSQL.
+This makes maintenance extremely easy and allows for any DNS resource record to be used with GeoSQL.
 It also eliminates the use of CNAME redirects or other types of tricks.
+You can for example have different MX priorities depending the region or have some records only visible in one region while not having then available in other regions.

 ---